ck3mp3r/laio-cli/docs/content/docs/getting-started/basics.md

 laio session yaml > ~/.config/laio/mysession.yaml
 ```

-This is useful for:
+This is useful for capturing layouts you've built interactively.
-- Capturing your current working session layout
-- Creating new configurations from existing setups
-- Sharing session configurations

 **Note:** The exported commands reflect the actual running processes, not wrapper scripts or shell functions.
-You may need to manually edit commands in the exported YAML if your workflow uses aliases, shell functions, or wrapper scripts (e.g., `nvim` might appear as the actual binary path rather than the alias you used).
+You may need to manually edit commands in the exported YAML.

+See [Session Export](/docs/workflow/session-export) for detailed workflow and limitations.

 ## Shell Completion